jd1378/GuaranteedTaskRunner/README.md

 ## Warning

-this is experimental. use at your own risk.
+this is experimental. use at your own risk. the test coverage is not complete

 ## Purpose